 Best Practices for HTML-First

-1. Break your content down into bite sized pieces.
+Break your content down into bite-sized pieces.
 How do you eat an elephant?
 One bite at a time, of course.
-Chunk your reports into small pieces; make them as appealing as possible by offering provocative graphics, pull-quotes, and other visual devices.
+Chunk your reports into small pieces; make them as appealing as possible by offering provocative graphics, pull quotes, and other visual devices.
 The public has a voracious appetite for online content— we just need to make it easier for them to nourish themselves.

-3. Set your content free.
-Great content wants to be shared; make it easy to share your content by creating content blocks for images, stats, pullquotes, charts, and other graphics.
-Off the shelf technologies like ShareThis provide an easy way to configure sharing for multiple media platforms, and provide a fairly robust analytics layer so you can see how these resources are performing beyond your website.
+Set your content free.
+Great content wants to be shared; make it easy to share your content by creating content blocks for images, stats, pull quotes, charts, and other graphics.
+Off-the-shelf technologies like ShareThis provide an easy way to configure sharing for multiple media platforms and provide a fairly robust analytics layer so you can see how these resources are performing beyond your website.

 Of course, there are a lot of ways to approach publishing reports online if you’re a nonprofit looking to share research, thought leadership, or a year to remember.
-Check out Exposition if you haven’t, and if you’d like to have a conversation to explore how we can help, please get in touch!
+If you’d like to have a conversation to explore how we can help, please get in touch!

 Publishing reports is often something that many nonprofits focus on throughout the year.
 For some, it may just be a matter of publishing a great annual report once a year.
 For other nonprofits such as think tanks and policy/advocacy organizations and nonprofit research institutes publishing policy reports, research reports, frameworks, and toolkits is an ongoing activity that’s core to their mission.
 When thinking about the best way to publish reports for your nonprofit, there are essentially two options: you can design a PDF and publish it online, or you can develop the report online in HTML, which allows you to supplement copy with a number of interactive elements that can deepen engagement and impact.
 Each approach has pros and cons as it relates to workflow, cost, accessibility, design experience, and measuring results.